Trirachys sartus (city longhorn beetle)

 The adult has an elongated, dark grey-brown body, 28-47 mm long, with elytra covered with short silvery hairs.
 Shiny, silvery spots form two irregular bands crossing the elytra.
 The male is usually smaller than the female.
 The male has antennae 2.5 times as long as the body, whereas the female antennae are shorter than the body.

-DistributionTop of page A. sarta is thought to originate from the region of Pakistan and western India and to have spread westwards to Afghanistan and Iran and northwards to the Central Asian countries of the former USSR, where it was first found in 1911 (in Samarkand).
+T. sartus is thought to originate from the region of Pakistan and western India and to have spread westwards to Afghanistan and Iran and northwards to the Central Asian countries of the former USSR, where it was first found in 1911 (in Samarkand).
 In southern regions it is found in Belujistan and the western Himalayas (Plavilshtikov, 1940).
 The distribution area of the pest continues to increase in the countries where it is found (Orlinskii et al., 1991).
-A. sarta is found in mountain areas up to an altitude of 2000 m.
+T. sartus is found in mountain areas up to an altitude of 2000 m.

 Distribution TableTop of page